joelouthan/Theologicus/src/confession-1689/1689-03-5-the-election-of-God.md

 >Genesis 1:1 (CSB) In the beginning God created the heavens and the earth.

 Beloved, you were always loved by God and he will never stop loving you.
 Praise be to his glorious grace forever.

+[^conjecture]: Let me acknowledge that God does not have passions.
+But tapping into the times when he grieved, disappointed, jealous and sad because of the sins of his people, I took some literary liberties here.